AyeCode/userswp/readme.txt

 = 1.1.2 =
 * Allow to disable avatar image override by UsersWP plugin - ADDED
+* Author box breaking the sites with elementor - FIXED
+* URL fixes for WPML and Polylang support - FIXED
+* Missing fields in Form builder for account and register forms in multisite - FIXED

 = 1.1.1 =
 * Redirect not working after registration for auto approve auto login - FIXED